 As part of that, I’ve grown up a little bit when it comes to assessments.
 Growing up is healthy, I encourage everyone to give it a shot.

 What have I learned about the behavioral traits of candidates?
 Plenty.
 Let me give you some notes related to a very important trait that most assessment platforms cover – Detail Orientation.

-You know Detail Orientation – People who are high details are list builders, and they have a list to guide them ever day.
+You know Detail Orientation – People who are high details are list builders, and they have a list to guide them every day.
 They have coded priorities in the list, and they get stressed if they are not in a position to cross things off the list.
 People who are low details (I’m just below the mean) are not list builders.
-They are less organized that the high detail people.
+They are less organized than the high detail people.
 Tasks can slide from day to day and from week to week and they sleep like a baby.
 The high details person can’t take that.

 1. On a team of any size, you need high details people to get #### done.

 2. Low details people will drive high details people crazy.
 Crazy, I say…

 3. High details people don’t generally drive low details people crazy.
 They think the high details people are adorable when they’re freaking out.

 4. If allowed to, high details people will create a culture where crossing things off a list trumps the value of creativity and ideas.
 Turns out you need both.